rosedu/wouso/README.md

 All the code is shared with the VM, which you can access with `vagrant ssh`.
 From there you can find the project files and interact with the django project as usual.

-If you prefer to set up a local copy (not in the VM), read along.